eperdices/DSO/README.md

 The format assumed is that of [https://vision.in.tum.de/mono-dataset](https://vision.in.tum.de/mono-dataset).
 However, it should be easy to adapt it to your needs, if required.
 The binary is run with:

-- `files=XXX` where XXX is either a folder or .zip archive containing images.
-They are sorted *alphabetically*. for .zip to work, need to comiple with ziplib support.
+- `files=XXX` where XXX is a folder archive containing images.
+They are sorted *alphabetically*.

 - `gamma=XXX` where XXX is a gamma calibration file, containing a single row with 256 values, mapping [0..255] to the respective irradiance value, i.e. containing the *discretized inverse response function*.
 See TUM monoVO dataset for an example.